Rares1707/Dog-Shelter/README.md

 # Dog Shelter Application

 ## Overview
-This is the final iteration of the project developed for the OOP module at Babes-Bolyai University during my undergraduate degree.
+This is the final iteration of the project developed for the Object-Oriented Programming module at Babes-Bolyai University during my undergraduate degree.
+It is an application which which allows users to adopt dogs from a dog shelter.
+Additionally, it includes administrative functionalities, allowing the administrator to manage the dog repository.

 ## Features
 - built using layered architecture